-- People in Flint are going through a lot, emotionally as well as logistically.
-We're angry, confused, frustrated, hopeful, exhausted, afraid, worried.
+- People in Flint and other disaster areas go through a lot, emotionally as well as logistically.
+We, they, are angry, confused, frustrated, hopeful, exhausted, afraid, worried.
 Sometimes we simply cannot muster gratitude as well.
 Please believe that we appreciate being in community, and give us a break when we don't say thanks.
 (So, let me say thank you now.
 It matters to be part of a larger church that wants to do the righteous thing, part of a larger community that wants to be in solidarity.)

 - Please don't just show up and ask us to re-arrange our days to accommodate you.

 - Please email (rather than phone) your willingness to help, and be patient if we don't respond quickly enough.